 A student who is the victim of sexual misconduct is encouraged to seek assistance as soon as possible after the incident.
 Community members who become aware of sexual misconduct (regardless of their involvement) are likewise encouraged to report the information in order for the University to assist potential victims and protect the community.

-The following individuals are required to report information regarding alleged sexual misconduct involving students (as victim or accused) to the Dean of Students/Title IX Deputy Coordinator in order to ensure victims receive support and understand their rights:
+The following individuals are required to report information regarding alleged sexual misconduct involving students (as victim or accused) to the Dean of Students/Title IX Associate Coordinator in order to ensure victims receive support and understand their rights: